Loss Functions for Discrete Contextual Pricing with Observational Data: Problem Formulation

-\end{example}
+\resizebox{\hsize}{!}{ $ \bm{T} = \begin{blockarray}{ccccccc} & \gra V= p_0 & \gra V= p_1 & \gra V= p_2 & \gra \cdots & \gra V= p_{m-1} & \gra V= p_m \bla \\ \begin{block}{c(cccccc)} (P=p_1 , Y(p_1)=1)& 0 & \pi_0(p_1|X) & \pi_0(p_1|X) & \cdots & \pi_0(p_1|X) & \pi_0(p_1|X) \\ (P=p_2 , Y(p_2)=1) & 0 & 0 & \pi_0(p_2|X) & \cdots & \pi_0(p_2|X) & \pi_0(p_2|X)\\ \vdots & \vdots & \vdots & \vdots & \cdots & \vdots & \vdots \\ (P=p_{m-1} , Y(p_{m-1})=1) & 0 & 0 & 0 & \cdots & \pi_0(p_{m-1}|X) & \pi_0(p_{m-1}|X) \\ (P=p_m , Y(p_m)=1) & 0 & 0 & 0 & \cdots & 0& \pi_0(p_m|X) \\ (P=p_1 , Y(p_1)=0) & \pi_0(p_1|X) & 0 & 0 & \cdots & 0 & 0 \\ (P=p_2 , Y(p_2)=0)& \pi_0(p_2|X) & \pi_0(p_2|X) & 0 & \cdots & 0 & 0\\ \vdots & \vdots & \vdots & \vdots & \cdots & \vdots & \vdots \\ (P=p_{m-1} , Y(p_{m-1})= 0 ) & \pi_0(p_{m-1}|X) & \pi_0(p_{m-1}|X) & \pi_0(p_{m-1}|X) & \cdots & 0 & 0 \\ (P=p_m , Y(p_m)= 0 ) & \pi_0(p_m|X) & \pi_0(p_m|X) & \pi_0(p_m|X) & \cdots & \pi_0(p_m|X) & 0 \\ \end{block} \end{blockarray} $ } \end{example}

-Each row in $\bm{T}$ corresponds to a potential observed outcome associated with a customer with a given valuation, where the outcome is a price prescribed and a purchase decision.
-For example, if a customer has a valuation of $V=p_2$, we will observe an outcome where the customer purchases if prescribed a price $p_1$, ($P=p_1,Y(p_1)=1$).
-The probability that this occurs is given by $\pi_0(p_2)$, the historical probability a customer is assigned a price $p_2$.
-Conversely, it is not possible to observe ($P=p_3, Y(p_3)=1$) for this customer, because they will not purchase if their valuation $p_2$ is less than the price they are offered $p_3$.
-Therefore, for column $V=p_2$, we may observe any outcome among $Y(p_1)=1, Y(p_2)=1, Y(p_3)=0, ..., Y(p_m)=0$ with probability $\pi_0(p_i)$, and a $0$ probability for all other outcomes which are not consistent with Definition \ref{y_def}.
+\begin{repeatexample} (\textit{continued}) Each column in $\bm{T}$ corresponds to a potential observed outcome distribution of a customer with a given valuation, where the outcome is whether a purchase takes place at a prescribed price.
+For example, if a customer has a valuation of $V=p_2$, we will observe an outcome where the customer purchases if prescribed a price $p_1$ ($P=p_1,Y(p_1)=1$) with probability $\pi_0(p_1|X)$, the historical probability a customer is assigned a price $p_1$.
+Conversely, it is not possible to observe $(P=p_3,Y(p_3)=1)$ for this customer, because they will not purchase if their valuation $p_2$ is less than the price they are offered $p_3$.
+Therefore, for column $V=p_2$, we may observe any outcome among $(P=p_1,Y(p_1)=1),(P=p_2, Y(p_2)=1), (P=p_3, Y(p_3)=0), ..., (P=p_m,Y(p_m)=0)$, but there is probability $0$ for all other outcomes that are not consistent with Definition \ref{y_def}. \end{repeatexample}

-With the matrix defined as such, the following Lemma proves that $\bm{T}$ maps the distribution of valuations to observed sales (at corresponding prices).
+With the transition matrix $\bm{T}$, we can use the valuation distribution and the historical pricing policy to calculate the observed sales distribution.

 \begin{lemma} $\bm{f_{\tilde{Y}}}= \bm{T} \bm{f_V}$ \end{lemma}